Development skill + hook

 Proceed

-A shell script that runs on every Write tool call.
-It pattern-matches the filename and blocks with exit code 2 if the file is a one-way door.
+Two shell scripts that share a session-scoped approval ledger.
+The check runs on every Write: it pattern-matches the filename and blocks with exit code 2 if the file is a one-way door it hasn't already seen approved this session.

 #!/bin/sh